 A Universal Law

 “As a man sows, so shall he also reap” refers basically to the Law of Karma and seems to be easy to grasp; if you sow rice, you will reap rice.
-If you plant apple, you will harvest apple.
+If you plant apples, you will harvest apples.
 However, its application in daily life in detail, the method of its working and its far-reaching consequences are so vast and is getting more complicated as our knowledge increases.
 This normally brings in mind thousands of questions that sometimes remain unanswered as our knowledge and understanding of our past and countless previous incarnation are often so little.

 “Things do not happen without a cause, but sometimes we just don’t know the cause.”

 Knowing and understanding Karma not only gives us so much freedom and will to modify and change our destiny, but also brings about us greater responsibility towards our thoughts, words and deeds, as we see a unity in every part of the universe and how our being affects the whole.

 Karma in word means “action” and it basically refers to the law of Cause and Effect.
 The word action is basically far beyond what ordinary mind thinks, since every action has a past which leads up to it and a future that proceeds after it.
 An action relates to a desire that has promoted it and a thought which has shaped it, as well as an action.
 Each act in this case is linked to an endless chain of causes and effects; each effect becoming a cause, and each cause having been an effect!
 Each link in this endless chain is made up of desire, thought and act.
 Sometimes a desire creates a thought and the thought brings about an action and sometimes a thought, like a memory, arouses a desire and the desire bursts into an act.
 Therefore Karma can be interpreted as the Law of Causation or the Law of Equilibrium.